golota60/trayasen/README.md

 ## Usage

-When you open the app for the first time, it will automatically scan the network to find any desks that have `Desk` in their name.
-Once it finds it, it will attempt to connect.
+When you open the app for the first time, it will open up a setup screen, and display all the bluetooth devices with "Desk" in their name.
+Once connected, the desk name will be saved and it will not appear when opening the app later.

 After first usage, the name of the desk is saved in the configuration file, so the next time you open the app, it should connect to the desk automatically.